 Filing a Mechanics Lien

-Typically, mechanics liens are officially recorded with the county.
-A lien makes a claim on the title of the improved property, which serves as collateral until the claimant is paid.
+Typically, lien claimants are required to record their mechanics lien with the county where the property is located.
+A lien makes a claim on the title of the improved real property, which serves as collateral until the claimant is paid.

 Enforcing the Lien

 The deadline for enforcing a lien varies, but in most cases, the timeline is 6 months to 2 years.